VariantSync/RaQuN/INSTALL.md

 Linux:
  ./stop-all-experiments.sh
 ```
+Stopping the execution may take a short while.

 ### Expected Output
 During the execution, the container will print information about each completed experimental run.
 This output should look